 ACC Southern Cluster Gatherings 2019

-The ACC Southern Cluster holds regular meetings during the year at Wesley Church, Melville Street, Hobart.
+The ACC Southern Cluster holds regular meetings during the year at Wesley Church, Melville Street, Hobart at 2.00 pm.

-The focus for this day will be reflections on the Lectionary readings for the week.
+Sunday 3 March 2019: A gathering for worship: Focus on the reflections on the Lectionary readings for the week.

 2018 ACC Southern Cluster meetings